 21.49.030 Definitions.

 R. Wireless Tower.
 “Wireless tower” means any structure built for the sole or primary purpose of supporting antennas used to provide wireless services authorized by the FCC.
-A distributed antenna system (DAS) installed pursuant to a Certificate of Public Convenience and Necessity (CPCN) issued by the California Public Utilities Commission on a water tower, utility tower, streetlight, or other structures built or rebuilt or replaced primarily for a purpose other than supporting wireless services authorized by the FCC, including any structure installed pursuant to California Public Utility Code Section 7901, is not a wireless tower for purposes of this definition.
+A distributed antenna system (DAS) installed pursuant to a Certificate of Public Convenience and Necessity (CPCN) issued by the California Public Utilities Commission on a water tower, utility tower, streetlight, or other structures built or rebuilt or replaced primarily for a purpose other than supporting wireless services authorized by the FCC, including any structure installed pursuant to Cal.
+Pub.
+Util.
+Code Section 7901, is not a wireless tower for purposes of this definition.
 For an example only, a prior-existing streetlight standard which is replaced with a new streetlight standard to permit the addition of antennas shall not be considered a wireless tower, but rather a replacement streetlight standard.

 21.49.050 General Development and Design Standards.

 F 3 b.
-New or replacement vertical structures may be allowed when authorized by the Municipal Code and approved by the Public Works Department.
+New or replacement vertical structures may be allowed when authorized by this Code and approved by the Public Works Department.
 Replacement poles or streetlights shall be consistent with the size, shape, style, and design of the existing pole, including any attached light arms.
 New poles or streetlights may be installed, provided they match existing or planned poles within the area.

 F 6 b i.
-Where existing utilities services (e.g., telephone, power, cable TV) are located underground, the support equipment shall be placed underground if required by other provisions of the Municipal Code.
+Where existing utilities services (e.g., telephone, power, cable TV) are located underground, the support equipment shall be placed underground if required by other provisions of this Code.
 Flush-to-grade underground vault enclosures, including flush-to-grade vents, or vents that extend no more than twenty-four (24) inches above the finished grade and are screened from public view, may be incorporated.
-Electrical meters required for the purpose of providing power for the proposed telecom facility may be installed above ground on a pedestal in a public right-of-way provided they meet applicable standards of Title 13 unless otherwise precluded by the Municipal Code.
+Electrical meters required for the purpose of providing power for the proposed telecom facility may be installed above ground on a pedestal in a public right-of-way provided they meet applicable standards of Title 13 unless otherwise precluded by this Code.

 J 2.
-All graffiti on any components of the telecom facility shall be removed promptly in accordance with the Municipal Code.
+All graffiti on any components of the telecom facility shall be removed promptly in accordance with this Code.

 Chapter 21.50